Start page

 Yagotyn, a town in Kiev Region – OE iegođ „a little island”.

-Zibrovo, villages in Serpukhov district, Moscow Region, Odoyevo district, Tula Region, and Dolzhansk district, Oryol Region, Russia - OE sibb "peace", rōw "quiet, calm".
+Zibrovo, villages in Serpukhov district, Moscow Region, Odoyevo district, Tula Region, and Dolzhansk district, Oryol Region, Russia - OE sibb "kinship, clan", "peace", rōw "quiet, calm".

-Ziborovo, a village, Zolotukhino district, Kursk Region, Russia - OE sibb "peace", rōw "quiet, calm".
+Ziborovo, a village, Zolotukhino district, Kursk Region, Russia - OE sibb "kinship, clan","peace", rōw "quiet, calm".

-Ziborovka, a village, Shebekino district, Belgorod Region, Russia - OE sibb "peace", rōw "quiet, calm".
+Ziborovka, a village, Shebekino district, Belgorod Region, Russia - OE sibb "kinship, clan","peace", rōw "quiet, calm".

-According to the place names, a part of the Anglo-Saxons moved to the left bank of the Dnieper River and settled there, forcing the Iranian tribes.
-They can be referred to the Sosnitsa option of the Trzciniec culture.
-Just judging by the toponymy, south, namely, on the banks of the Sula, Psel, and Vorskla Rivers, their settlements had Mordovian Moksha tribes, which forced Iranians from the east.
-There was widespread the Bondarikha culture that existed between 1200 – 800 years BC associated with the previous Maryanovka sites which are also found on the Desna, Seym, Sula, Vorskla, Sev.
-Donets, and Oskol Rivers (BEREZANSKA S.S.
+Judging by the place names, some Anglo-Saxons moved to the left bank of the Dnieper and settled there, displacing Iranian tribes.
+The Sosnitsa variant of the Trzyniec culture can be associated with them.
+Also, judging by the place names, to the south, namely on the banks of the Sula, Psla, and Vorskla, the Mordovian Moksha tribes had their settlements, which pressed the Iranians from the east.
+The Bondarikha culture, which existed between 1200 and 800 BC, was widespread here, associated with the previous Maryanovskaya culture, sites of which are also found on the Desna, Seym, Sula, Vorskla, North.
+Donets and Oskol (BEREZANSKAYA S.S.
 1982: 41).
-The Bondarikha culture goes beyond the Maryanovka culture in the area between the Desna and Sula Rivers.
+The Bondarikha culture goes beyond the Maryanovka culture between the Desna and Sula Rivers.
 Lebedovskaya culture, which evolved from the Sosnitsa one, was disseminated later here.
 Over time, the Anglo-Saxons drove Mordovians beyond the Sula River, and perhaps also assimilated their remains, as reflected in otherwise unexplained lexical correspondences between the English and Mordovian languages (see "The Expansion of the Finno-Ugric Peoples ").

-Listing peoples inhabiting Scythia in order from west to east, Herodotus called the Nueroi as the second after the Thracians-Agathyrsians.
+Listing peoples inhabiting Scythia in order from west to east, Herodotus called the Nueroi the second after the Thracians-Agathyrsians.
 He points out that they left their homeland and settled among Budinoi (IV, 105).
 OE neowe, niowe means "new", and comparative adjective neower "more new" could be used for calling newcomers.
 Anglo-Saxons could not call themselves newcomers, so it is logical to assume that such a name could be given by the Anglo-Saxons, who moved to the left bank of the Dnieper earlier.
 These Anglo-Saxons can be connected with the Melanchlainoi, which were named by Herodotus next to the Neuroi and were placed by him to the north of the Royal Scythians and he explained their name as "dressed in black" (Gr. μελασ "black").
-In fact, it is Old English name, as ancient Angles had a proper name Mealling, originated from OE a-meallian "to get furious" (see HOLTHAUSEN F. 1974: 216), which together with OE hleonian "to protect" was used by the newcomers for calling their relatives.
+However, it is an Old English name, as ancient Angles had a proper name Mealling, originated from OE a-meallian "to get furious" (see HOLTHAUSEN F. 1974: 216), which together with OE hleonian "to protect" was used by the newcomers for calling their relatives.
 One might think that they were especially militant.
+This interpretation is confirmed by the opinion of Buynov, who associates with the Melanchlens the military-aristocratic elite of the population of the forest-steppe part of the Seversky Donets basin, i.e. the area located north of Royal Scythia.
+The reason for such a distinction is a special elite subculture attested by the burial mounds in the Karavan group of the Lyubotinsky burial ground, the Korotychansky, Protopopovsky, Pesochinsky, and Staromerchansky barrows (BUYNOV Yu.V.
+2008: 14).
+Thus, the Neuroi, and Melanchlaeni, and the Royal Scythians are not ethnonyms, but the names of individual social groups of the Anglo-Saxons (in detail see Royal Scythia and its Capital).

 Moving from the Sosnitsa culture space to the north-east, a part of the Anglo-Saxons settled in some time the actual Moscow, Vladimir, and neighboring Regions and even advanced further north-east and north to the shores of the White Sea.
 Evidence for this we have in the toponymy of these places: